ComposableFi/composable/docs/runtime-upgrades-and-versioning.md

 # Overview

-This diagram shows our compile time and runtime dependencies to allow to guide upgrade process.
+This diagram shows our compile time and runtime dependencies to guide the upgrade process.

 We have to follow Substrate/Cumulus/Polkadot version and relevant ORML closely.